-Booking reasonably priced hotels does not need to be expensive or stressful.
+Booking reasonably priced hotels do not need to be expensive or stressful.
 Although the hotel has a large effect on your overall happiness of the vacation, we have some tips to make your hunt for the best and cheapest hotel as easy as possible.

 Continue reading for more on penny pinching lodging for travel!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 1. Stay Longer, & Mid-Week

 Our first tip for penny pinching lodging for travel is to aim for longer stays and to avoid booking on weekends.

 The longer you stay at a hotel, the more likely each daily cost will decrease.
 Play around with dates, and watch the nightly cost fluctuate depending on how many days you are staying.

 Additionally, if you can, plan to stay during the week instead of the weekends.
 Weekend hotel costs are often much higher, especially during peak seasons and holidays.
 If you need to stay on a weekend, try to check in and out during weekdays, if possible.